Minerals and Energy

 The Kimberley is famous for its production of diamonds and accounts for all of Western Australia’s diamond output.
 The Argyle Diamond mine south of Kununurra is owned and operated by Rio Tinto and is the world’s largest supplier (by volume) and the only known source of pink diamonds.
 The region is also a significant producer of natural coloured diamonds including champagne, cognac, and rare blue diamonds.
 The mine has been operating since 1983 and has produced more than 800 million carats of rough diamonds.
 It is one of the world’s largest supplier of diamonds and the world’s largest supplier of natural coloured diamonds.

-The Ellendale Mine (East of Broome), which used to produce circa 50% of the world’s yellow diamonds, closed in mid 2015.
-However, recent exploratory drilling further to the East has identified new prospects and is considered a significant discovery by a global miner.
+The Ellendale Mine (120km east of Derby in the West Kimberley region), which used to produce circa 50% of the world’s yellow diamonds, closed in mid 2015.
+However, recent exploratory drilling further to the East has identified new prospects and is considered a significant discovery.

 Mineral sands include Titanium dioxide and Zircon products used in the manufacture of paints and plastics, ceramics, sunscreen, toothpaste, artificial joints and welding rods.